MontrealCorpusTools/speechcorpustools/docs/source/tutorial/tutorial.rst

 * OS X: ``/Users/username/Documents/Neo4j``, ``/Users/username/Documents/SCT``
 * Windows: ``C:\Users\username\Documents\Neo4j``, ``C:\Users\username\Documents\SCT``

-Unzip the ``librispeechDatabases.zip`` file.
+Unzip the `librispeechDatabase.zip`_ file.
 It contains two folders, ``librispeech.graphdb`` and ``LibriSpeech``.
 Move these (using Finder on OS X, or File Explorer on Windows) to the ``Neo4j`` and ``SCT`` folders.
 After doing so, these directories should exist: